Scottish Government POLITIC4022

 - Available to Erasmus Students: Yes

-This course aims to equip students with a knowledge and understanding of the governing process in Scotland in a comparative perspective.
+This course will expose students to the governing process in Scotland in a comparative perspective.

 This course may not be running this year.
 For further information please check the Politics Moodle page or contact the subject directly.